-(a) If a party wants to provide a presentation aid to the board, it must provide the presentation aid to the department and all other parties in accordance with §215.30 of this title (relating to Filing of Documents) and §215.49 of this title (relating to Service of Pleadings, Petitions, Briefs, and Other Documents) at least 21 days prior to the date of the board meeting.
-If a party wants to provide a rebuttal presentation aid to the board, it must provide the rebuttal presentation aid to the department and all other parties in accordance with §215.30 of this title and §215.49 of this title at least 14 days prior to the 1 2 date of the board meeting.
-If a party fails to timely provide a presentation aid to the department or any 3 other party, the department shall not provide the presentation aid to the board and the party shall not 4 provide the presentation aid to the board at the board meeting.
-A party may submit presentation aids to 5 the board in accordance with this section, regardless of whether the party requests oral argument.
-6 (b) For the purposes of this section, presentation aids are defined as written materials, such as a 7 document, chart, or presentation slides, which contain a party's arguments and discussion of evidence, laws, and rules regarding the contested case.
-Presentation aids shall be limited to evidence contained in 8 9 the SOAH administrative record and consistent with the scope of the board's authority to take action 10 under Government Code §2001.058(e) and Occupations Code, Chapter 2301.
-However, any party may argue that the board should remand the case to SOAH.
-11 (c) All information in the presentation aids shall include a cite to the SOAH administrative record 12 on all points to specifically identify where such information is located in the administrative record-13 14 (d) Presentation aids shall be single-sided, double-spaced, 8.5 inches by 11 inches, and at least 15 12 point type.
-Initial presentation aids are limited to eight pages, and rebuttal presentation aids are 16 limited to two pages for a total of ten pages, except as stated otherwise in this section.
-Cover pages that 17 only contain the case number, the style of the case, the date of the board meeting, the name of the party submitting the presentation aides, and the names of the attorneys or representatives for the parties are 18 19 excluded from the page limit.
-20 (e) The board chairman is authorized to increase the page limits for presentation aids for each 21 party.
-If the board chairman authorizes an increase in the page limits, the department shall notify the 22 parties under §215.59(a) of this title (relating to Request for Oral Argument).
+2 the board.
+The department will provide the board with access to the SOAH administrative record.
+3 (a) If a party wants to provide a presentation aid to the board, it must provide the presentation 4 aid to the department and all other parties in accordance with §215.30 of this title (Relating to Filing of 5 Documents) and §215.49 of this title (Relating to Service of Pleadings, Petitions, Briefs, and Other 6 Documents) at least 21 days prior to the date of the board meeting.
+If a party wants to provide a rebuttal 7 presentation aid to the board, it must provide the rebuttal presentation aid to the department and all other parties in accordance with §215.30 of this title (Relating to Filing of Documents) and §215.49 of this 8 9 title at least 14 days prior to the date of the board meeting.
+If a party fails to timely provide a presentation 10 aid to the department or any other party, the department shall not provide the presentation aid to the board and the party shall not provide the presentation aid to the board at the board meeting.
+11 (b) For the purposes of this section, presentation aids are defined as written materials, such as a 12 13 document or PowerPoint slides, which contain a party's arguments and discussion of evidence, laws, and 14 rules regarding the contested case.
+Presentation aids shall be limited to evidence contained in the SOAH administrative record and consistent with the scope of the board's authority to take action under 15 16 Government Code §2001.058(e).
+However, any party may argue that the board should remand the case 17 to SOAH. (c) All information in the presentation aids shall include a cite to the SOAH administrative record 18 on all points to specifically identify where the information is located.
+19 20 (d) Presentation aids shall be single sided, double spaced, 8.5 inches by 11 inches, and at least 21 12-point type.
+Initial presentation aids are limited to four pages, and rebuttal presentation aids are limited 22 to two pages for a total of six pages.
+If a party provides the department with a presentation aid that